emilwidmann/Debian-light-builder/README.txt

 From the source directory, run ::

     ./build.sh

+This will install the live-build tools and apt-cacher (Choose to start apt-cahcer as daemon at the prompt).
+If you are running apt-cacher from a live system und you are low on RAM, you should change the cache_dir in /etc/apt-cacher/apt-cacher.conf to be somewhere on a mounted drive.

 If you use a custom ./config/customconfig file to overwrite some default variables, run ::